I Need to BBQ More Fish

 The marinade got prepared first thing in the morning.
 Placing the sardines into the bowl, I made sure they were liberally covered until I was ready to make lunch.

 I only had Australian Heat Beads, so I used about half a chimney full.
 The sardines were cooked directly for 2 minutes on each side.
 I decided to also do a slice of garlic sourdough, so I placed the sardines in the indirect zone as I cooked the sourdough.

 I really enjoyed these sardines.
 They were incredibly easy to prepare and cook and tasted absolutely fantastic.
 One tweak I would make is to add more paprika next time as it wasn’t as strong as I would have liked.

-Light the BBQ and set up a direct and indirect zone.
+- Light the BBQ and set up a direct and indirect zone.
 Remove the sardines from the fridge and place them on a baking tray.
-Sprinkle the sardines with the salt.
+Sprinkle the sardines with salt.

 - When the BBQ is ready, cook the sardines for 2 minutes on each side.
 I also did some garlic sourdough so I moved the sardines to the indirect area whilst I cooked the sourdough.
 This took around 1 minute. remove and serve immediately.